will-lol/englishio/src/components/Outline.md

 Gallenkuş successfully conveys the global issue through his foregrounding of children and juxtaposing imagery.
 #### Artwork
+- 'Salvation' GI: allusion juxtaposition.
+- contextual detail.
+"Dengue fever holding Jalozai"
+- w/, Sistine.
+Cropped.
+Jehovah symbolic, Christianity.
+- Highlights GI.
+- Bright in contrast, salient. + detail.
+Effect: inequality.
+- + dark vignette, connotes dingy, impoverishment.
+Effect: inequality
+- Hands touching, as in.
+In ’S’ were, comment wealth, able provide salvation, acting.
+GI: correlates.
+- Interplay, ‘salvation’ is, granted.
+Effect: stress GI.
+- Success.

-- ‘Salvation’ represents the global issue through allusion and juxtaposition.
+‘Salvation’ represents the global issue through allusion and juxtaposition.

-- In ‘Salvation...’, as with all the artworks in *Parallel Universes of Children*, Gallenkuş provides contextual detail for the photojournalistic image.
+In ‘Salvation…’, as with all the artworks in Parallel Universes of Children, Gallenkuş provides contextual detail for the photojournalistic image.
 In this case, a “child with Dengue fever is holding the doctor’s hand in Jalozai, Pakistan”, a notorious Afghan refugee camp.

-- This image is juxtaposed with ‘The Creation of Adam’, a famous artwork from the Sistine Chapel.
+This image is juxtaposed with ‘The Creation of Adam’, a famous artwork from the Sistine Chapel.
 ‘The Creation of Adam’ is cropped so only God’s face and arm is seen.
 In this image, Jehovah may be included to be symbolic of Western states, since Christianity is the traditional religion of the Western world.

-- This artwork produced by Gallenkuş strongly highlights the global issue, social inequality between refugees and citizens of developed states.
+This artwork produced by Gallenkuş strongly highlights the global issue, social inequality between refugees and citizens of developed states.

-- Despite being far from the centre of the image, God’s image is very bright in contrast to the rest of the image, making it salient.
+Despite being far from the centre of the image, God’s image is very bright in contrast to the rest of the image, making it salient.
 In addition, God’s image is relatively high in detail.
 The effect of this is to highlight an inequality between God and the refugee child.

-- Also, the image of the refugee child has a dark vignette, a visual technique that connotes a dingy environment and in this case, impoverishment.
+Also, the image of the refugee child has a dark vignette, a visual technique that connotes a dingy environment and in this case, impoverishment.
 This furthers the inequality between the child and God represented in the image.

-- The hands of the refugee and God are touching as in ‘The Creation of Adam’, where God is gifting life to Adam.
-In ‘Salvation...’, where God is Western states and Adam is a refugee, Gallenkuş may be making a comment on the immense wealth inequailties that exist inter and intra state and how only those in wealthy, Western states are able to provide salvation, acting as a godlike figure.
+The hands of the refugee and God are touching as in ‘The Creation of Adam’, where God is gifting life to Adam.
+In ‘Salvation…’, where God is Western states and Adam is a refugee, Gallenkuş may be making a comment on the immense wealth inequailties that exist inter and intra state and how only those in wealthy, Western states are able to provide salvation, acting as a godlike figure.
 In relation to the global issue, the connection is clear, in that this immense wealth divide correlates, in capitalism, with an immense social inequality.

-- An interplay exists between the Christian imagery used in the composition and the title, where ‘salvation’ is a Christian concept, and is what is granted to Adam by God in ‘The Creation of Adam’.
+An interplay exists between the Christian imagery used in the composition and the title, where ‘salvation’ is a Christian concept, and is what is granted to Adam by God in ‘The Creation of Adam’.
 The effect of this interplay is to stress the global issue.

-- Through allusion and juxtaposition, Gallenkuş  successfully conveys the global issue in ‘Savlation’.
+Through allusion and juxtaposition, Gallenkuş successfully conveys the global issue in ‘Savlation’.
 ### Conclusion
+- Both works, restate GI
+- Restate purposes
+- Both, strongly GI & manifestations.
+Important: equal access… to progress

-- In conclusion, both works portray the global issue, social inequality between Greater Middle Eastern refugees and citizens of developed states.
+In conclusion, both works portray the global issue, social inequality between Greater Middle Eastern refugees and citizens of developed states.

-- *The Ancient Mariner*, a short story with the purpose to help the audience realise the effects of war and conflict.
-And *Parallel Universes of Children*  has the purpose to help “people empathise with problems in the world” in order to foster change.
+The Ancient Mariner, a short story with the purpose to help the audience realise the effects of war and conflict.
+And Parallel Universes of Children has the purpose to help “people empathise with problems in the world” in order to foster change.

-- Both of these texts comment strongly upon the global issue and its manifestations in the real world.
+Both of these texts comment strongly upon the global issue and its manifestations in the real world.
 Overall, it is important that all people in the world have equal access to resources to progress humanity as a whole.